TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/alerts-quota-activitylog.md

 ## **Recommended Steps**

-In a subscription up to 100 alert rules can be created for an activity of scope at either: a single resource, all resources in resource group (or) entire subscription level.
-A solution is to import the activity log into the log analytics workspace and use log search alerts instead.
-See information on importing activity log into Log Analytics workspace here.
-In a subscription up to 100 alert rules can be created for an activity of scope at either: a single resource, all resources in resource group (or) entire subscription level.
+* In a subscription up to 100 alert rules can be created for an activity of scope at either: a single resource, all resources in resource group, or the entire subscription level
-A solution is to import the activity log into the log analytics workspace and use log search alerts instead.
+* A solution is to import the activity log into the log analytics workspace and use log search alerts instead.
 See information on importing activity log into Log Analytics workspace [here](https://docs.microsoft.com/azure/azure-monitor/platform/activity-log-alerts).

 ## **Recommended Documents**